Japanese swordsmithing: Heat treating

 This process also has two side effects that have come to characterize Japanese swords: 1.)
 It causes the blade to curve and 2.)
 It produces a visible boundary between the hard and soft steel.
 When quenched, the uninsulated edge contracts, causing the sword to first bend towards the edge.
 However, the edge cannot contract fully before the martensite forms, because the rest of the sword remains hot and in a thermally expanded state.
 Because of the insulation, the sword spine remains hot and pliable for several seconds but then contracts much more than the edge, causing the sword to bend away from the edge, which aids the smith in establishing the curvature of the blade.
 Also, the differentiated hardness and the methods of polishing the steel can result in the hamon 刃紋 (frequently translated as "tempering line" but better translated as "hardening pattern").
 The hamon is the visible outline of the yakiba (hardened portion) and is used as a factor to judge both the quality and beauty of the finished blade.
 The various hamon patterns result from the manner in which the clay is applied.
 They can also act as an indicator of the style of sword-making and sometimes as a signature for the individual smith.
 The differences in the hardenability of steels may be enhanced near the hamon, revealing layers or even different parts of the blade, such as the intersection between an edge made from edge-steel and sides made from skin-steel.

 When quenching in water, carbon is rapidly removed from the surface of the steel, lowering its hardenability.
 To ensure the proper hardness of the cutting edge, help prevent cracking, and achieve the proper depth of the martensite, the sword is quenched prior to creating the bevel for the edge.
 If the thickness of the coating on the edge is balanced just right with the temperature of the water, the proper hardness can be produced without the need for tempering.
 However, in most cases, the edge will end up being too hard, so tempering the entire blade evenly for a short time is usually required to bring the hardness down to a more suitable point.
-The ideal hardness is usually between HRc58–60 on the Rockwell hardness scale.
+The ideal hardness is usually between HRc58 and 60 on the Rockwell hardness scale.
 Tempering is performed by heating the entire blade evenly to around 400 F, reducing the hardness in the martensite and turning it into a form of tempered martensite.
 The pearlite, on the other hand, does not respond to tempering and does not change in hardness.
 After the blade is heat treated, the smith would traditionally use a drawknife (sen) to bevel the edge and give the sword a rough shape before sending the blade to a specialist for sharpening and polishing.
 The polisher, in turn, determines the final geometry and curvature of the blade and makes any necessary adjustments.